Understanding cloud computing: a guide for small businesses

 Access your business anywhere

 Cloud computing breaks the chain between your office computer and your business information.
 Check your bank account on the move, buy supplies while commuting, or update your accounts from a client site.
+All you need is an internet connection.

 Collaborate in real time

 Multiple people can work on the same data simultaneously.
 Your bookkeeper, accountant, and business partner can all access current information without emailing files back and forth.
+This is especially valuable if your team works from different locations.

 Eliminate technical worries